-We would like to maintain or increase the current level of staffing and the maintain number of hours for our Mathematics and Computer Lab, but increase the number of student assistants and/or math lab faculty during those hours as we return to in person instruction.
-We have seen an increase in the number of students seeking tutoring as we offer more in person sections and as students struggle with passing their classes in the wake of the pandemic and AB 705.
-We have also seen an increase in the number of mental health issues from students and having two math lab faculty at the same time has been important for maintain the safety of those working or studying in the lab.
+We would like to maintain or increase the current level of staffing and the maintain number of hours for our Drop-In Mathematics Tutoring in the STEM Success Center (SSC), but increase the number of student assistants and/or math faculty during peak hours in the SSC.
+We have seen an increase in the number of students seeking tutoring as we offer more in person sections and as students struggle with passing their classes in the wake of the pandemic and AB 705/1705.
+We have also seen an increase in the number of mental health issues from students and having two math faculty in the SSC at the same time has been important for maintain the safety of those working or studying in the SSC.
 At the current level, we need to retain the \$4500 for the year and add approximately \$4000 to our 2361 account for salary adjustments and to avoid mid-year supplementation by the STEM dean.